Outtalent Docs

 • On LinkedIn make sure everything appears only in English.

-In order to stand out, we recommend using Overleaf to build your resume.
+In order to stand out, we recommend using to build your resume.